blockwebdevs/chainlib-back/readme.md

-## About SoledyNFT API
+## About chainlib API

-SoledyNFT API is a web backend application on Laravel framework with expressive, elegant syntax.
+chainlib API is a web backend application on Laravel framework with expressive, elegant syntax.

 ## Contributing